Free DKIM Checker Tool

 What is a DKIM Checker?

-A DKIM checker is an online tool that examines email messages’ DomainKeys Identified Mail (DKIM) signatures.
-With the use of the DKIM email authentication method, the sender of an email can digitally sign the message, demonstrating that it came from a reliable source and wasn’t altered while in transit.
+A DKIM checker is an online tool that examines the digital signatures of email messages using DomainKeys Identified Mail (DKIM).
+With the use of the DKIM email authentication protocol, the sender of an email can digitally sign the message, demonstrating that it came from a reliable source and wasn’t altered while in transit.

-• DNS Request: To obtain the DKIM records connected to the supplied domain, the DKIM checker tool does a DNS request.
+• DNS Request: To obtain the DKIM records connected to the supplied domain, the DKIM checker tool performs a DNS request.
 TXT (text) DNS records are commonly used to hold DKIM records.

 • Selector: To differentiate between multiple DKIM keys connected to the same domain, DKIM records are organized using “selector,” a special label.
 The selector in the DNS query used by the DKIM record lookup tool allows users to choose which DKIM key they want to get.
 Typically, the selection is stated in the DKIM-Signature header of the email.

 • Retrieve Public Key: The utility then extracts the DKIM public key from the DNS records after retrieving the DKIM records.
-The DKIM signature of incoming email messages from the given domain is checked using this public key.
+The DKIM signature of incoming email messages from the given domain is checked during the DKIM test using this public key.

 • Display Information: The DKIM checker tool could give you access to the DKIM public key in addition to other details found in the DKIM records, like the key’s selector and policy details.